GoogleChrome/web.dev/src/site/content/en/blog/appcache-removal/index.md

 Once you've added a token to your AppCache manifest, visit `chrome://appcache-internals` to confirm that your local instance of Chrome (version 84 or later) has properly associated the origin trial token with your manifest's cached entries.
 If your origin trial is recognized, you should see a field with `Token Expires: Tue Apr 06 2021...` on that page, associated with your manifest:

 <figure class="w-figure">
-  {% Img src="image/admin/Xid94kdPT5yGbQzBL4at.jpg", alt="chrome://appcache-internals interface showing a recognized token.", width="550", height="203" %}
+  {% Img src="image/admin/Xid94kdPT5yGbQzBL4at.jpg", alt="chrome://appcache-internals interface showing a recognized token.", width="550", height="203", class="w-screenshot" %}
 </figure>

 ## Testing prior to removal